-The specified project directory must not exist yet.
+The specified project directory needs to be fresh.
 The generated files refer to physical file-system locations, using the path notation of the underlying OS platform.
 Thus the project needs to be recreated whenever the Isabelle installation is changed or moved.